 Always listen to your artist.
-Not your mailman, not your Uncle Joe, not your friend.
+Not your mailman, not the internet, not your Uncle Joe, not your friend.
 Regardless of anything you may have done in the past, I ask that you follow my instructions.
 I know what heals my tattoos, as well as what is recommended by the Oregon Health Department.

 1. DO leave the bandage on overnight.

-3. In the morning, WASH YOUR HANDS, remove the bandage, and wash the tattoo gently with warm water and mild soap (unscented Ivory, doc bronners) BY HAND (no washcloths) Make sure any blood or goo is gone.
+2. In the morning, WASH YOUR HANDS, remove the bandage, and wash the tattoo gently BY HAND (no washcloths) with warm water and mild soap (unscented Ivory, unscented Doc Bronners) NO body washes, NO tea tree soap, NO antibacterial soaps, they are too harsh.
+Make sure any blood or goo is gone.
 Pat dry with a clean paper towel.
 DO NOT RE-BANDAGE the tattoo…. leave the tattoo open to the air all day.